ayman-jamal/Arabic-Sign-Language-Translation-System/README.md

 ## Citation

-This work has been built based on these studies/datasets:
+This work has been used these studies/datasets:

 - [Design of Arabic Sign Language Recognition Model](https://arxiv.org/abs/2301.02693)
 - RGB Arabic Alphabet Sign Language (AASL) dataset.